omprabhu31/gamedev/gamedev/art.md

 I initially started with Piskel as a free tool for pixel art creations and soon switched to Aseprite.
 I don't have a lot of experience with creating tilesets yet but I use Pyxel Edit for tilesetting.

-Below are some of my pieces of artwork.
+You can check out my artwork [here](https://github.com/omprabhu31/gamedev/blob/master/art/).
 Since I've only started recently, there might not be a lot now.
-However, I will make sure to regularly update this page with my latest creations.
-You can freely use any of these images and their source files if you like - I would prefer that you give me credit, but I leave that to your choice.
+However, I will make sure to regularly the repository with my latest creations.

-**Note:** I will be adding in previews of some of my creations on this webpage shortly.
-Till then, feel free to browse the [art section of my github repository](https://github.com/omprabhu31/gamedev/blob/master/art/) to view or download any of my creations.
 Have fun!

+**Note:** Some of the creations were made during courses as practice work, and hence cannot be considered as original.
+Most of them, though, are my own creations.

 <h3>Completed Courses</h3>